-Lil Wayne Drops ‘Rebirth’ Album – Today in Hip-Hop
+Lil Wayne Drops Rebirth Album – Today in Hip-Hop

-Rebirth was fueled by the single "Prom Queen,” Wayne recycled a lot of ideas from rock music which reflected in other songs like "Ground Zero" and "Get A Life."
+Rebirth was fueled by the single "Prom Queen" with Tunechi recycling a lot of ideas from rock music, which reflected in other songs like "Ground Zero" and "Get A Life."
 However, he did have strong guest appearances from Eminem on "Drop The World," and Nicki Minaj on "Knockout."

 Since Weezy’s rock phase, he’s returned to hip-hop with five more solo albums, continued to nurture the careers of two of music's hottest acts, Nicki Minaj and Drake, and finished up the extended legal battle with his former mentor and father figure, Cash Money Records founder Bryan "Birdman" Williams, over the release of his highly anticipated studio album, Tha Carter V.